Castilleja ambigua

 Castilleja ambigua is a species of Indian paintbrush known by the common name Johnny-nip.
-It is native to western North America from British Columbia to California, where it is most common along the coast in salt marshes and scrub.
+It is native to western part of North America from British Columbia to California, where its commonly found growing along the salt marshes and scrubs of the coast.

 Description

-This is a highly variable annual herb growing to a maximum height near 30 centimeters.
-The leaves are 1 to 5 centimeters long and lobed or not.
-The inflorescence is up to 12 centimeters long and a few wide.
+This is a highly variable annual herb growing to a maximum height of about 30 centimeters.
+The leaves are 1 to 5 centimeters long which could be lobed or not.
+The inflorescence is up to 12 centimeters in length and a few in width.
 It is packed with bracts that have white to light purple ridged tips.
-Between the bracts emerge the lobed flowers, which are yellow to light purple or rose.
-The fruit is a capsule about a centimeter long.
+Between the bracts emerge the lobed flowers, which could be yellow, light purple or rose in color.
+Its fruit comes in a capsule shape with about a centimeter length.

 Subspecies

 There are three subspecies, two of which are endemic to California.

 The Humboldt Bay owl's clover, Castilleja ambigua ssp. humboldtiensis, is considered a threatened plant in Northern California.

+There are also five infraspecies: var. ambigua, var. heckardii, var. humboldtiensis, var. insalutata, and var. meadii.